bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Complete the following problems:

 * Convert `11001111` binary
+        128,64,32,16,8,4,2,1

-    to hex:
+    to hex: CF

-    to decimal:
+    to decimal: 207

 * Convert `4C` hex

-    to binary:
+    to binary: 1001100

-    to decimal:
+    to decimal: 76

 * Convert `68` decimal

-    to binary:
+    to binary: 1000100

-    to hex:
+    to hex: 44

 ## Architecture

 Short answer:

-* Explain how the CPU provides concurrency or parallelism:
+* Explain how the CPU provides concurrency or parallelism:  See Answers.md

-* Describe assembly language and machine language:
+* Describe assembly language and machine language:  See Answers.md

 ## Coding